All About Color, Chemistry, Creativity & Communication

 Bonne Vie Salon:

-Recently, we have been asked to explain Bonne Vie’s offerings of single process color, versus double process color.
-In sincle process, the colorist only uses one color to process the entire head of hair.
-According to expert California colorist Rita Hazan, this is a fairly one dimensional effect.
+Recently, we have been asked to explain Bonne Vie’s offerings of single-process color, versus double process color.
+In the single process, the colorist only uses one color to process the entire head of hair.
+According to expert California colorist Rita Hazan, this is a fairly one-dimensional effect.
 She stated, “For example, I only do a single process on Debra Messing.
-There are no high-lights, so it is very one-dimensional.”

 Of course, her natural shade is filled with levels of differing hues, as are all colors of hair.
 Single process or not, we can not imagine Ms. Messing without that rich, deep red shade of hair.
 It is uniquely her style; it is her signature.

 At the beauty blog Glo, we find the definition of a single process to include the fact that the process can lighten or darken the hair.
 Likewise, the process can be a semi-permanent or permanent application of hue.

 Double-processed color can have different interpretations: It can include stripping and toning the hair, like Marilyn Monroe’s famous mane.
 It can also be defined as using two shades of color in different sections of the hair.
 However the two steps are defined, the double process is designed to bring multi-dimensional intensity to your hair.

 The Four “C’s” of Hair Color